CodecoolGlobal/react-workshop-template/react-ws/README.md

 - Use this template to create a new repo in your github account.

-It is a simple Create React App install and start it as usual.
+It is a simple React App using Vite, install and start it as usual.

 `npm install`

-`npm start`
+`npm run dev`

 ## Goal